sivaajishramr/TR-129-Fanta/README.md

 ## 🎯 Problem Statement

 Public transport systems across India often lack critical accessibility infrastructure for persons with disabilities — missing ramps, broken tactile paths, locked accessible toilets, and absent audio announcements.
-There is no centralized, data-driven system to audit, visualize, and prioritize these gaps..
+There is no centralized, data-driven system to audit, visualize, and prioritize these gaps.

 ## 💡 Our Solution